Bausch & Lomb could go public this year: WSJ

 Bausch & Lomb and its private equity owner Warburg Pincus declined to comment.

-Previously traded on the New York Stock Exchange, the Rochester, New York-based company was acquired for $4.5 billion (2.89 billion pounds) by Warburg Pincus in late 2007 after falling out of Wall Street's favour because of product recalls, big charges and restatements of earnings.
+Previously traded on the New York Stock Exchange, the Rochester, New York-based company was acquired for $4.5 billion by Warburg Pincus in late 2007 after falling out of Wall Street's favor because of product recalls, big charges and restatements of earnings.